guillim/guillim.github.io/_posts/2020-09-29-BERT-architecture.markdown

 After the tokenization, this sentence turns out to be
 __[CLS] my dog is cute [SEP] he likes play ##ing [SEP]__

-You basically understand that tokeninsation consists in removings uppercase letters, adding specific anchors instaed of ponctuation, and grabbing the root meaning of words.
+You basically understand that tokeninsation consists in removings uppercase letters, adding specific anchors instead of ponctuation, and grabbing the root meaning of words.

+While BERT uses WordPiece algorithm for tokenization, some newer model use [SentencePiece](https://arxiv.org/abs/1808.06226).
+The difference is whole-word masking and not sub-word masking.

 ### Embedding

 Embedding is a vectorisation.
-There are many algorithm for Embedding, and I believe (but not 100% sure) that BERT use [WordPiece embeddings](https://arxiv.org/pdf/1609.08144.pdf)
+There are many algorithm for Embedding, and BERT use [WordPiece embeddings](https://arxiv.org/pdf/1609.08144.pdf).

 if you read Google's paper, you'll see this schema :
 ![archi](/assets/img/bert/BERT-embedding.png)